 Trademark?
 Registered trademark symbol?
 Or something else?

+So?
+Brand Compliance & Trade Marking?
 Should your brand be listed as a Trademark™, Registered®, or Copyrighted©?

 Once your application for a Trademark has officially been approved, you may use the Registered® symbol.
-The ® symbol is proof that you have registered your Trademark.
+The ® character is proof that you have registered your Trademark.
 It makes it possible for you to use your Trademark freely without fear of it being easily co-opted by someone else and seek damages against anyone who uses your Trademark without permission.
-It also helps prevent imitators from bothering you with copycat products
+It also helps prevent imitators from bothering you with copycat products.

-In other words, being able to list your symbol or words as Registered® establishes you as the owner of a Trademark and protects you against being harmed if somebody else uses your Trademark without permission.
+In other words, being able to list your symbol or words as Registered® establishes you as the owner of a Trademark and protects you against being harmed if somebody else uses your trademark without permission.